moleculeprotocol/token-vesting-contract/README.md

 ## Important notes
 - This contract is only compatible with native tokens that have 18 decimals.
 Deyploment will revert otherwise.
 - You should never use this contract with a native token that is rebasing down as this could lead to calculation errors.
-E.g. if the token balance of the `TokenVesting` smart contract goes lower due to rebasing, the beneficiary can only release fewer tokens than expected (contract token balance is smaller than the `amountTotal` of the schedule).
+E.g. if the token balance of the `TokenVesting` smart contract goes lower due to rebasing, the beneficiary can only release fewer tokens than expected (contract token balance could be smaller than the `amountTotal` of the schedule).

 ### 📦 Installation